-The Department of Business Information Systems at AUT’s Business School is a dynamic group of scholars that actively engages with the scholarly conversations that matter.
-The Department research spans a number of areas, from information technology (IT) governance, healthcare IT, ICT for development, enterprise systems, information systems use and well-being, and logistics and supply chain management.
+Research in the Business Information Systems department spans a number of areas, from information technology (IT) governance, healthcare IT, ICT for development, enterprise systems, information systems use and well-being, and logistics and supply chain management.

-- IT professionals project: In collaboration with the Institute of IT Professionals NZ (IITP), the department launched a study exploring the critical factors that drive IT professionals today which led them to take up a career in the field.
-The project is designed to sit alongside and tie together other research conducted by government, academia and industry and provide an on-going source of meaningful findings on the IT profession.
+In collaboration with the Institute of IT Professionals NZ (IITP), the department launched a study exploring the critical factors that drive IT professionals today which led them to take up a career in the field.
+The project is designed to sit alongside and tie together other research conducted by government, academia and industry and provide an ongoing source of meaningful findings on the IT profession.

-Associate Professor Angsana Techatassanasoontorn (Acting Head of Department)
+Associate Professor Antonio Díaz Andrade (Head of Department)